-The Institute of Zoology has an international reputation for excellence in conservation science, but it also wants to be known for the quality of the working environment it offers to conservation scientists throughout their careers.
+The Institute of Zoology has an international reputation for excellence in conservation science, but we also want to be known for the quality of the working environment we offer to conservation scientists throughout their careers.

 What’s the Athena SWAN charter?

 Recognising advancement of gender equality: representation, progression and success for all.